 The first episode, Is Beaumont Ready for a Possible Surge?, features Beaumont Chief Nursing Officer Susan Grant sharing her insights around the health system’s preparedness in dealing with the pandemic.
 It runs about eight minutes, covering questions many of you have been asking.
 Please take the time to watch.
 Future issues will be distributed via email and posted to providers.beaumont.org/doctalks.

-Here are a few things you need to know this week:
+Here are some other things you should know about this week:

 COVID-19 and Safe Care

 To help our youngest patients feel more comfortable, as well as ease the stress on parents and guardians, all patients 21 years and under who do not have or are not suspected of having COVID-19 are able to have two parents/legal guardians with them on site from 8 a.m. to 8 p.m.
 Additionally, one parent or legal guardian may stay with the patient overnight.
 For patients 21 years or under who do have or are suspected of having COVID-19, one parent/legal guardian may stay with the patient 24/7.
 Appropriate PPE is required as directed by staff.

 On Monday, Sept.
 21, standardized infection prevention changes will be made in oneChart for all sites, which include an updated list of infections, isolation orders and security templates.
 These enhancements will lead the way for Beaumont to move to a standard solution and prepare the Infection Prevention department for the full implementation of Epic Bugsy.
 This update will remove the current COVID-19 Isolation from the order menu.
 The future COVID-19 infections will need to have an order placed for Droplet Isolation and Contact Isolation.
 Review the user guide for detailed information.
 Other new features included in the standardization will help manage COVID-19 patient care more efficiently during a pandemic surge period.